Do you set up and run your own PA system when you perform?

 - vocal microphones, cables and stands (one for each singer/speaker/vocalist) – Shure SM58 is a workhorse industry standard

 - instrument cables if you’ll be plugging in any musical instruments, or instrument mics/cables/stands if not – Shure SM57 is an industry standard mic for instruments

 - two speakers (powered or unpowered) with speaker stands and cables

 - a powered or unpowered mixer (you need power either in your speakers or your mixer, but not both)

 - two or more monitors and cables (I don’t use them, but depending on what you do and where you do it, you might need them if you find it hard to hear yourself or others on stage)

-- cables to connect your iPad, iPhone, CD player or other external device to the sound system
+- cables to connect your tablet, iPhone, laptop or other external device to the sound system

 If you’re a solo act, you can probably get by with a simple 4-channel mixer and a pair of speakers (+ monitors for loud bars, none necessary for “listening” audiences) along with assorted mics, cables, and stands.

 I have an 8-channel mixer because I occasionally play with groups that require six or seven inputs.

 Most of the time, though, I play solo and only need two of those channels (one for vocal mic, one for instrument mic).